xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/UpgradingChanges30.md

 ### Log entries API

 The REST route HTTP GET `/_admin/log` is now accessible from within all databases.
-In previous versions of ArangoDB, this route was accessible from within the `_system` database only, and an HTTP 403 (Forbidden) was thrown by the server for any access from within another database.
+In previous versions of AvocadoDB, this route was accessible from within the `_system` database only, and an HTTP 403 (Forbidden) was thrown by the server for any access from within another database.